module-federation/core/.changeset/hip-cars-drop.md

 '@module-federation/runtime': patch
 ---

-fix(runtime): runtime should not pre-register shared while shared is loading
+fix(runtime): runtime should not pre-register shared while strategy is 'loaded-first'